nubank/clj-github/README.md

 # clj-github

-A Clojure library for interacting with the github developer API.
+A Clojure library for interacting with the GitHub REST API.

-Note: while this library is being used for several production use cases, we're still ironing out the APIs, so they are subject to change.

 ## Httpkit client